 However, none of these emotions will encourage her to get the help she needs — and they’re ultimately detrimental to your mental and physical health.

-If you’re ready to help your daughter make a change, call Calusa Recovery today at 844-254-9664.
+To answer the question “my daughter is on drugs how can I help her?” call Calusa Recovery today at 844-254-9664.
 One of our friendly addiction experts can talk you through the intervention process or offer advice on how to speak to her.

 Before you can help your daughter fix her life, you need to make sure you’re looking after yourself as much as possible.
 If you put her needs before your own, you’ll end up burned out and resentful and could ultimately do more harm than good.
 We’d recommend seeking out a local support group like Al-Anon to help you through the process, as well as ensuring you focus on self-care first.

 One of the most constructive things you can do is set a healthy example.
 If she sees you getting enough exercise, eating healthy and taking care of your mind and body, she’s more likely to adopt this behavior in the future.

 1. Learn About the Disease of Addiction

 The next crucial step you should take to help an adult child get into rehab is conducting extensive research into the mechanism of addiction.
 Even if you feel you already understand a lot about the condition, if you haven’t studied the DSM-5 and looked at reputable sources for information, it’s definitely worth doing.